schopenhauer/bicherwuerm/README.md

 Bicherwuerm is a book management app developed with [Ruby on Rails](http://rubyonrails.org), which allows you to add, edit and remove books in your library and manage associated records of publishers, genres, categories, collections and colours.

-The app provides access to the [Amazon Product Advertising API](https://github.com/hakanensari/vacuum) and [Google Custom Search JSON API](https://developers.google.com/custom-search/v1/overview) to fetch book details and cover images.
+The app can access to the [Amazon Product Advertising API](https://github.com/hakanensari/vacuum) and [Google Custom Search JSON API](https://developers.google.com/custom-search/v1/overview) to fetch book details and covers.
 You need to have an active [Amazon Associates](https://affiliate-program.amazon.com) account to be able to use the Amazon API.

 ## Configuration